AI Teach Easy

 Cons:

-• Needs good prompts to get best results
+• Requires good prompts to get the best results

-2. Claude AI – The Best for Research Papers & Long PDFs
+2. Claude AI – The Best for Online Research Papers & Long PDFs

 Claude AI – The Best for Research Papers & Long PDFs